Clubs & Enrichments

 NATIONAL HONOR SOCIETY

-This is an academic honor society for those students who have been invited to participate.
-Grade levels eligible are 10th-12th for the senior society.
-The Metrolina Christian Academy Calloway Chapter of the National Honor Society requires a cumulative GPA of 4.0 and a numeric average of 95 or higher in order to be invited to apply.
+This is an academic honor society for students in grades 10 - 12 who have attended MCA for at least one full year, are enrolled in two or more honors courses and meet academic criteria listed below.
+The Metrolina Christian Academy Calloway Chapter of the National Honor Society requires a minimum cumulative GPA of 4.0 and a numeric average of 95 or higher in order to be invited to apply.
 Students must also have attended MCA for a full year to be eligible.
 Membership into NHS will also be based upon careful consideration of scholarship, leadership, service, and Christian character by our Faculty Council.
 Invitations to apply are sent to eligible students after the end of 1st semester each year.
 The annual NHS Induction takes place in February.

 Sponsors: Mr. Risley and Mrs. Aceta